dalibo/db2topg/README.md

 deltocopy produces all the COPY statements to load data into PostgreSQL to its stdout.

 If you are in a hurry, and your server can bear it, there is a parallel mode.
-I advise you to only use it when you have validated that everything is ok:
+I advise you to only use it when you have validated that everything is ok at least once:

   time deltocopy.pl -d my_output_dir -j 12 -o 'psql mydb' 2>&1 | tee import_log